 Led by Todd Bradley, who served as the executive vice president of PSG since 2005, the new division is dubbed the Printing and Personal Systems Group.
 Vyomesh Joshi, executive vice president of IPG, is retiring after 31 years at HP.
 He grew IPG from $19 billion to $26 billion, and doubled its operating profit.

-Whitman is betting blending the two divisions will rationalize HP's go-to-market strategy, branding, supply chain and customer support and lead to a stronger customer experience and drive innovation.
+Whitman is betting blending the two divisions will rationalize HP's go-to-market strategy, branding, supply chain and support and to a stronger customer experience and drive innovation.
 HP is also counting on cost savings and stronger profits.

 "We believe we will create a winning scenario for customers, partners and shareholders," Whitman said.